 By Micha Balf

-Published in the FORWARD - September 23, 2009, issue of
+Published in the FORWARD - September 23, 2009, issue of October 02, 2009.

 Americans may be bowling alone, but they talk incessantly about community.
 Few words seemed more overused and less applicable to American life than this one.
 There seems to be an inverse relationship between the dilution of the collective underpinnings of Jewish collectiveness and the increasing usage of the word “community.”
 When soccer moms studying kabbalistic texts at Starbucks, Twitter groups and just about any casual affiliation between two or more people can be called community, it seems to me that the collective nature of community lacks a tangible common denominator and a shared definition.